North Carolina Attractive Nuisance Attorney

 Children are afforded some of the most generous legally-required care by

-they cannot recognize the risks they may be taking with their actions.
+to recognize the risks they may be taking with their actions.
+For this

-For this reason, all states have adopted an “attractive nuisance”
+reason, all states have adopted an “attractive nuisance” doctrine,

-doctrine, which places the responsibility on property owners to take adequate
+which places the responsibility on property owners to take adequate precautions